JeffCube99/UnityWiki/docs/source/scripting/async.rst

 ..  important::

-    It seems that if you choose to add async functions to your scripts, the best practice is to only call them .
+    It seems that if you choose to add async functions to your scripts, the best practice is to only call them using other async functions.
 Unity allows users to add the async keyword to event functions like ``Awake`` ``Start`` and ``OnEnable``.
 So you can call your async methods from there.